 Getting Started in Research

-Don’t rush to find a research position!
+Don't rush to find a research position.
 Give yourself some time to be successful academically before committing to a lab.
 You do not need previous research experience to get started in a lab.
 Plan a semester ahead and arrange your schedule so that you have 2-4 hour blocks of time free to spend in the lab at least 2 days per week.
 Give yourself plenty of time to network in advance of when you would like to begin research.
 Talk with your professors, TAs, and student advisors to discover your passion in the life sciences.
-Use the OUB searchable Research Faculty Database to identify labs of interest and visit the OUB Events page to learn about programs supporting research including an annual fall information session hosted by the Biology Student Advisors on getting started in research.
+Use the OUB searchable Research Faculty Database to identify labs of interest and keep an eye on your email to learn about programs supporting research including an annual fall information session hosted by the Biology Student Advisors on getting started in research.
 Additional helpful resources are the Cornell Undergraduate Research Board (CURB) and the Office of Undergraduate Research.

 If your academic year is too busy for research, summer is a great time to explore different fields that you may be interested in.
 Summer allows you to immerse yourself in the research experience without the juggle of classes and exams.
 Check out the Summer Research Opportunities database if you are interested in applying for an internship or REU (Research Experience for Undergraduates) program.
 Keep in mind that many summer internship programs have application deadlines in January and February and require letters of reference.
 If you want to do research here on campus in the summer, begin looking in March though some lab groups do not advertise until late in spring semester.
 Some paid summer research positions will be advertised on the Student Employment website (see below) or by word of mouth.
 Inquire in the OUB about lab openings and look for flyers advertising positions posted in biology buildings.